Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 most of the clutter.
 Unfortunately [Logback Access](http://logback.qos.ch/access.html) adds some [field names of its own](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/fieldnames/LogstashAccessFieldNames.java), even for log events that do not pertain to any HTTP requests.
-For example the 'HOSTNAME' and 'application.home' fields seem to originate from that module.
+For example the `HOSTNAME` and `application.home` fields seem to originate from that module.

 We were not able to date to remove or rename these unnecessary (to us anyway) fields.